 The Book Shelf, Tryon

-Beneath a green-and-white striped awning on North Trade Street in downtown Tryon is The Book Shelf, which sells everything from national bestsellers to literary classics.
-Nestled at the eastern edge of the Blue Ridge Mountains, the shop claims the “best view from any bookstore in the Carolinas,” making its reading nook the ideal place to settle in with some coffee and a new or old book.
-A commitment from the owners, Penny Padgett and Bobby Silvers, to celebrate and support small independent bookstores make The Book Shelf an invaluable part of Tryon’s community.
+The Book Shelf has been a fixture in Tryon since 1952, and sells everything from national bestsellers to literary classics.
+Nestled at the eastern edge of the Blue Ridge Mountains, it’s the ideal place to settle in with some coffee and a new or old book.

 The Book Shelf